JoshuaBrigati/joshua-brigati-kinetic-take-home/README.md

 3. **React Query**: Used for efficient server state management and caching, improving performance and user experience.

+4. **VirtuosoGrid**: I used VirtuosoGrid to render my large grids which used virtualized rendering.
+It also makes it easy to make infinite scroll.
+I used `useInfiniteQuery` from tanstack/react-query to set up infinite scroll on those pages.

-4. **Tailwind CSS**: Adopted for rapid UI development and easy customization.
+5. **Tailwind CSS**: Adopted for rapid UI development and easy customization.

-5. **Docker**: Implemented for consistent development and deployment environments.
+6. **Docker**: Implemented for consistent development and deployment environments.

-6. **Tests**: Used Jest to create some unit tests for components and pages.
+7. **Tests**: Used Jest to create some unit tests for components and pages.